FctsFxns/schultzen-web/_works/Oracles.md

 ## Credits

-Concept and direction: Christina Schultz
+**Concept and direction**: Christina Schultz

-Developed in collaboration with: Metzineres
+**Developed in collaboration with**: Metzineres, shelter spaces for women who use drugs and survive multiple situations of violences

-Participants and collaborators: members of the Metzineres community
+**Participants and collaborators**: members of the Metzineres community

+Back to the research project [Conjuros y Colocones or Spells and Potions](https://www.christinaschultz.com/works/metzineres/)

 ![image](/media/images/DrugTarot1.jpg)]